Tawfic-AB/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

    - Where n is the number of elements of the array to be printed.
    - Numbers must be separated by comma, followed by a space.
    - The numbers should be displayed in the same order as they are stored in the array.

+9- A C function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
+   - Return value: the pointer to dest.